cardboards-box/manga-ui/README.md

-# manga-ui
+# cardboardbox-anime-vue
-The Nuxt3 project for the https://manga.index-0.com project
+The rewrite of the cardboardbox-anime UI with Nuxt3

+You can check it out [here](https://manga.index-0.com).